BUMETCS673/group-project-team2/team.md

 Hey all!
 I am Chinmay and I am completing the Masters in Computer Information Systems with a Minor in Web App Development :)
 I am passionate about development and distributed systems and I am very excited to take this class and create an awesome project.

+## Bharat Gogineni
+Hello everyone!
+My name is Bharat Gogineni and I'm enrolled on the MS CIS Program with the Web Application Development concentration.
+I completed my computer science engineering in 2014 and worked for the past 7 years as a Software Architect at Vantage Agora Inc. I've been working mainly in a Product's division ,Building Web applications for the insurance industry.
+Apart from development I enjoy travelling and photography